MarmaladeSky/nix-config/README.md

 - filesystem management via [disko](https://github.com/nix-community/disko)
 - simple (but not automated) installation
-- common module for the shared configuration
+- common modules for the shared configuration
 - host modules for the host-specific configuration

 ## VM Installation Steps